akb825/DeepSea/modules/Scene/SceneLighting/README.md

 	* `spot`: object containing info for non-shadowed spot lights.
 If omitted, non-shadowed spot lights won't be drawn.
 It is expected to contain the following elements:
 		* `shader`: the name of the shader to draw the light.
 		* `material`: the name of the material to use with the light shader.
 	* `shadowDirectional`: object containing info for shadowed directional lights.
-If omitted, shadowedDirectional: lights won't be drawn.
+If omitted, shadowed directional lights won't be drawn.
 It is expected to contain the following elements:
 		* `shader`: the name of the shader to draw the light.
 		* `material`: the name of the material to use with the light shader.
 		* `transformGroup`: name of the shader variable group containing the shadow transform.
+		* `shadowTexture`: name of the shader variable for the the shadow texture.
 	* `shadowPoint`: object containing info for shadowed point lights.
 If omitted, shadowed spot lights won't be drawn.
 It is expected to contain the following elements:
 		* `shader`: the name of the shader to draw the light.
 		* `material`: the name of the material to use with the light shader.
 		* `transformGroup`: name of the shader variable group containing the shadow transform.
+		* `shadowTexture`: name of the shader variable for the the shadow texture.
 	* `spot`: object containing info for shadowed spot lights.
 If omitted, shadowed spot lights won't be drawn.
 It is expected to contain the following elements:
 		* `shader`: the name of the shader to draw the light.
 		* `material`: the name of the material to use with the light shader.
 		* `transformGroup`: name of the shader variable group containing the shadow transform.
+		* `shadowTexture`: name of the shader variable for the the shadow texture.
 	* `intensityThreshold`: the threshold below which the light is considered out of view.
 If unset this will use the default.
 * `"ShadowCullList"`
 	* `shadowManager`: name of the shadow manager that contains the shadows being culled for.